 - will be less involved than the original procedure

 - patients will not typically need to take the next day off due to the limited nature of the touch-up procedure

-There is a facility fee of $750 per touched up area, which I inform my patients about before doing the initial surgery so that there are no surprises.
+There is a facility fee of $750 per touch up area, which I inform my patients about before doing the initial surgery so that there are no surprises.
 This low touch up fee and ensures that my patients leave here with the best results I can obtain for them.
-There is usually a maximum of one touch up, as beyond that, there is usually too much adhesions to make any further changes.
+There is usually a maximum of one touch-up, as, beyond that, there are usually too many adhesions to make any further changes.